Supersymmetric Deformations of Maximally Supersymmetric Gauge Theories: Infinitesimal SUSY Deformations of

-Using formulas (\ref {E:commutator}) and (\ref {cc}) we obtain that up to a constant factor and up to commutator terms $\bG $ coincides with $\bD _i \bD _i$.
+In the Appendix F we describe a general way to obtain formulas for supersymmetric deformations.
+In particular, we give another expression for $G_2$ that does not contain indeterminate constants.

-We obtain that $\dL _{20}$ is a super- Poincar\'e invariant deformation of ten dimensional SYM theory.
-The construction of elements $\bG^{\alpha}$ giving the deformation $\dL_{28}$ is much more involved; the general method that allows to solve (\ref {E:identity}) will be described in Part II. \begin{theorem} Every infinitesimal super-Poincar\'e invariant deformation of Lagrangian $\L_{SYM}$ is a linear combination of $\dL_{16}$ given by the formula (\ref {E:dvsdjvh}), $\dL_{20}=A \tr(G_1)$, $\dL_{28}=A\tr(G_2)$ and a deformation of a form $A\tr(G)$ where $G$ is an arbitrary Poincar\'e-invariant combination of products of covariant derivatives of curvature $F_{ij}$ and spinors $\chi^{\alpha}$. \end{theorem} There is a finer decomposition of the linear space of equivalence classes of Lagrangians.
+\begin{theorem} Every deformation of Lagrangian $\L_{SYM}$ that can be obtained by means of lifting of super Poincar\'e invariant deformation of reduced SYM theory is a linear combination of $\dL_{16}$ given by the formula (\ref {E:dvsdjvh}) , $\dL_{20}= \tr H_1$, $\dL_{28}=\tr H_2$ and a deformation of a form $\tr(AG)$ where $G$ is an arbitrary Poincar\'e-invariant combination of products of covariant derivatives of curvature $F_{ij}$ and spinors $\chi^{\alpha}$.
+Here $H_1$ can be obtained from $AG_1$ and $H_2$ can be obtained from $AG_2$ by adding commutator terms, total derivatives and terms coming from field redefinition. ( $G_1$ is defined by the formula (\ref {E;laplacian}) and $G_2$ by the formula (\ref {g2})) \end{theorem}

+There is a finer decomposition of the linear space of equivalence classes of Lagrangians.
 Any Lagrangian $\L$ under consideration has the form $\L=\tr Y(\nabla,\chi)$, where $Y$ is some non-commutative polynomial in $\nabla_i$ and $\chi^{\alpha}$.
 Let the non-commutative polynomial $Y$ be a linear combination of commutators.
 Then of course $\tr Y\equiv 0$, however if $Y,Y^{'}$ are commutators then

 could be nonzero.
-The grading $\deg_{[\ ]}$ of a Lagrangian of the form $\tr YY^{'}$ by definition is equal to two (to the number of commutators in the product under the trace in (\ref{E:two})).{\footnote {Lagrangians of this kind make sense not only for the gauge group $\UN$, but also for an arbitrary compact gauge group $G$ because they can be written intrinsically in terms of the commutator and the invariant inner product of the Lie algebra of $G$.}} For example the basic Lagrangian $\L_{SYM}$ has degree $\deg_{[\ ]}$ equal to two.
+The grading $\deg_{[\ ]}$ of a Lagrangian of the form $\tr YY^{'}$ by definition is equal to two (to the number of commutators in the product under the trace in (\ref{E:two}).{\footnote {Lagrangians of this kind make sense not only for the gauge group $\UN$, but also for an arbitrary compact gauge group $G$ because they can be written intrinsically in terms of the commutator and the invariant inner product of the Lie algebra of $G$.}} For example the basic Lagrangian $\L_{SYM}$ has degree $\deg_{[\ ]}$ equal to two.
 Likewise we can define Lagrangians of arbitrary degree $\deg_{[\ ]}$.
 The equations of motion of YM theory are compatible with classification of Lagrangians by $\deg_ {[\ ]}$ in the sense that Lagrangians of different degree are not equivalent.